openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ### Digital image acquisition and data structures

 This chapter introduces techniques for manipulating (and extracting certain kinds of information from) *raster images*.
-Such images are sometimes also known as *bitmap images* or *pixmap images*, though we'll just use the generic term **image** to refer to any array (or *buffer*) of numbers that represenRat the color values of a rectangular grid of *pixels* ("picture elements").
+Such images are sometimes also known as *bitmap images* or *pixmap images*, though we'll just use the generic term **image** to refer to any array (or *buffer*) of numbers that represent the color values of a rectangular grid of *pixels* ("picture elements").
 In openFrameworks, such buffers come in a variety of flavors, and are used within (and managed by) a wide variety of convenient container objects, as we shall see.

 #### Loading and Displaying an Image